A rugged and beautiful off-trail trek up Breakfast Ridge in the Pusch Ridge Wilderness through a saguaro, palo verde and ocotillo "forest".

 Stevens, Jennifer.
 2015.
 History of Boise River Reservoir Operations, 1912-1995.
 Stevens Historical Research Associates, 67 pages.

-Trip Stats: (from Pinkham Canyon Road approach)
+Trip Stats (from Pinkham Canyon Road approach, off of Cottonwood Springs Road)

 "Mind expanding" is what designer Jonathan Adler calls Joshua Tree.
 For those who have traveled deserts in Southern California, hiked the dry washes, climbed rust-red and brown rocks and seen valleys that extend nearly to the horizon backed by mountain ranges, Joshua Tree is a special place.
-It's an expansive wonderland of sublime beauty.
+It's an expansive and sublime wonderland.
 It was our long-time friend Scott's idea to summit Monument Mountain in southern Joshua Tree National Park around New Year's Eve 2017.
 Scott has hiked many peaks on the Desert Peaks Section Peak List, and he has tons of experience hiking cross country.

-The views from the mountain's south ridge are incredible, and about 1/2 way to the summit, if you turn around and look to the southwest, you can see the Salton Sea, a large lake formed from overflow of the Colorado river when engineers in 1905 were attempting to deliver more water to irrigation canals .
+The views from the mountain's south ridge are incredible, and about 1/2 way to the summit, if you turn around and look to the south, you can see the Salton Sea, a large lake formed from overflow of the Colorado river when engineers in 1905 were attempting to deliver more water to irrigation canals .
 The weather was perfect: sunny, no wind, and 70 degrees.
 Fred and I had arrived from Boise for our yearly desert holiday fix.

 From edge of wash, climb up first hill to the south ridge of Monument Mountain